AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

     |    |    | test_pkg.adb
     |    |    | test_pkg.ads

-Now, our goal is to use the :ada:`Test_Pkg` package in a separate application.
-Instead of directly including the source-code files of the :ada:`Test_Pkg` in the project file of our application, we can simply reference the existing project file for the package by using ``with "test_pkg.gpr"``.
+Suppose we want to use the :ada:`Test_Pkg` package in a new application.
+Instead of directly including the source-code files of the :ada:`Test_Pkg` in the project file of our application, we can instead reference the existing project file for the package by using ``with "test_pkg.gpr"``.
 This is the resulting project file:

 .. code-block:: none